-When pilot trials end or are stopped, it is important to state why because this may affect the feasibility of the future definitive trial.
-In Example 1 the investigators had run out of time, and thought they would have sufficient participants to estimate the rate of diarrhoea, so as to inform future studies.
+When pilot trials end or are stopped, it is important to state why as this might affect the feasibility of the future definitive RCT.
+In example 1 the investigators had run out of time and thought they would have sufficient participants to estimate the rate of diarrhoea so as to inform future studies.
 It is not uncommon for changes in the clinical environment to occur, leading to fewer patients with unmanaged disease, and this can lead to major studies, not just pilot studies, failing to recruit.
-This illustrates a benefit of a pilot study to assess the likely accrual for a future definitive trial.
-In Example 2 the reason for stopping was simply a failure to recruit, and the reasons for this are clearly stated.
+This illustrates a benefit of a pilot study to assess the likely accrual for a future definitive RCT.
+In example 2 the reason for stopping was simply a failure to recruit, and the reasons for this are clearly stated.
 Other potential reasons for stopping include the intervention being impossible to implement, other studies indicating that the research has become irrelevant, and difficulties with funding.
 It is also helpful to know who made the decision to stop early.
 In definitive RCTs a data monitoring committee often makes recommendations to stop the trial.
-It may not be necessary to have data monitoring committees for all pilot trials but investigators should give some thought as to how the decision to stop should be made.
+It might not be necessary to have data monitoring committees for all pilot trials, but investigators should give some thought as to how the decision to stop should be made.

-Standard CONSORT item: a table showing baseline demographic and clinical characteristics for each group
+- Item 15 - Standard CONSORT item: a table showing baseline demographic and clinical characteristics for each group